Sonnet 59

 Abusing with cruel love, then letting go;

-With pain my tender flesh has grown to know.
+In pain my tender flesh has grown to know.

-Once bitten and released I crawl away,
+Once bitten and released, I crawl away,

 Toward the light that shines through open door,

-A feline fantasy is now my lot:
+A feline fantasy seems my sad lot;

 In tortured turmoil I shall spend my time,